Best Travel Tips for Scotland

 Finally, please keep in mind, even if you’re not driving in Scotland, remember this all important “drive on the left” rule when you’re crossing streets in towns and cities.
 I’ve seen buses almost mow down tourists in Edinburgh.
 It ain’t a joke.
 Be safe.

-4. Prepare for crowds if you come for the festivals.
+Ensure that you prepare for crowds if you come for one of Scotland’s many festivals.

 Honestly, Scotland’s festivals are absolutely terrific.
 You should plan to come for a festival if it tickles your fancy.

 However, don’t let the crowds surprise you!
 The Royal Mile during the Fringe promises wall-to-wall people.
 You need to book far in advance to score the best hostels and hotels, and then pack your patience with you.